-Standards, the Direct Service Worker (DSW) Registry, and the Class A Child Placing Licensing Standards (as applicable to specific residential service being provided);
+1. Training policy that includes orientation and staff training requirements according to the HCBS Providers Licensing Standards, the DSW Registry, and the Class A Child Placing Licensing Standards (as applicable to specific residential service being provided);

 - 2. Direct care abilities, skills, and knowledge requirements that employees must possess to adequately perform care and assistance as required by waiver beneficiaries; - 3.
 Employment and personnel job descriptions, hiring practices including a policy against discrimination, employee evaluation, promotion, disciplinary action, termination, and hearing of employee grievances, staffing, and staff coverage plan; - 4.
 Record maintenance, security, supervision, confidentiality, organization, transfer, and disposal; - 5.
 Identification, notification, and protection of beneficiary's rights both verbally and in writing in a language that the beneficiary/family is able to understand; - 6.
 Written grievance procedures; - 7.
 Information about abuse and neglect as defined by LDH regulations and state and federal laws; - 8.
-Electronic visit verification (EVV): requirements/proper use of check in/out; acceptable editing of electronically captured services; reporting services when in "no service zones" or failure to clock in/out (Electronic Connectivity form and manual entry); confidentiality of log in information; monitoring of EVV system for proper use; - 9.
-DSW Registry: requirement for accessing the department's Adverse Action database for findings placed against the direct service workers prohibiting employment; and - 10.
-Criminal history checks: requirement for compliance with state statutes for nonlicensed direct care personnel. - 11.
-Medicaid has established a direct support worker (DSW) wage floor.
+EVV: requirements/proper use of check in/out; acceptable editing of electronically captured services; reporting services when in "no service zones" or failure to clock in/out (Electronic Connectivity form and manual entry); confidentiality of log in information; monitoring of EVV system for proper use; - 9.
+DSW Registry: requirement for accessing the department's Adverse Action database for findings placed against the direct service workers prohibiting employment; - 10.
+Criminal history checks: requirement for compliance with state statutes for non-licensed direct care personnel; and - 11.
+Medicaid has established a DSW wage floor.
 Provider agencies must follow these rules and pay the DSW as directed by Medicaid.
 The current wage floor can be found in the Louisiana Administrative Code and OCDD will post a memo on the OCDD website.
 Providers will be responsible for following this directive.